Rohit1806/HR-Genie-ai/README.md

 ---

 <p align="center">
-  Built with ❤️ and AI by the HRGenie Team
+  Built with ❤️ and AI by R.Rohit Mani
 </p>